systemik/Kobra3-Firmware/README.md

 Kobra3 Firmware information and How to update Kobra3 Firmware via USB

 > [!WARNING]
-> # USE AT YOUR OWN RISK: I TAKE NO RESPONSABILITY OF WHAT YOU DO WITH BELOW INFORMATION
+> # USE AT YOUR OWN RISK.
+I TAKE NO RESPONSABILITY OF WHAT YOU DO WITH BELOW INFORMATION
-> # CURRENTLY BROKEN AND UNDER DEVELOPMENT

 **In short:**

 You need to create a file called "**update.sh**"
 You can put whatever you want (at your onwn risk) in the script file.

-~~To enable back **ADB**, you can put this in the file :~~

-~~echo "usb_adb_en" > /tmp/.usb_config~~

-~~This is a config file that is used when the printer start.
-The init script located in /etc/init.d/S50usbdevice will read this and then enable the adb deamon at start.~~

-~~ADB is not really required and it is preferable to activate back openssh.~~ You need to copy back the openssh lib which has been deleted with recent firmware and then start openssh server.
-Server binary needs to be modified to use /tmp/empty instead of /var/empty (that is read only and cannot be modified).
+For SSH access, you need to copy back the openssh lib which has been deleted with recent firmware and then start openssh server.
+Server binary needs to be modified to use /tmp/empty instead of /var/empty (/var/empty is read only and cannot be modified - squashfs filesystem).
-I've create an updated version of the openssh lib so it can run in the useremain directory and not be deleted with next firmware update.
+I've created an updated version of the openssh lib so it can be launched from the useremain directory and not be deleted with next firmware update.
 The new ssh server run on **port 2222**

-You then need to **tar/gzip** this file.
+You then need to **tar/gzip** these files.
 The resulting file must be called "**setup.tar.gz**".

 This file should then be put in a folder name "**update_swu**".

 You should then **zip** the update_swu folder and set the zip password to **U2FsdGVkX19deTfqpXHZnB5GeyQ/dtlbHjkUnwgCi+w=** (use zipcypto format.
 Not sure AES encryption will work).

 The resulting file must be named **update.swu**

 Once done, you should go to your usb stick and create a folder called "**update**" and put the **update.swu** file in it. (if you use the command at the bottom of readme, the foler and files are automatically created).